multimokia/reaper-stream-overlay/README.md

 And finally, python 3 configured in REAPER

-This command will run the uvicorn server which will interface with REAPER to fetch project info from.
+This command will run the eventlet websocket server which will fire events when changes in REAPER are detected, sending the new information from the project over the connection.
 After running this command, you'll want to `npm run start` to begin reflecting project info to the overlay

 ## Learn More